bids-standard/bids-website/docs/blog/posts/2021-07-01-steering_group_minutes.md

 requirement.

-Wrt election proceedings we may have people put up a 200 word criteria on how they complement the current steering group in terms of e.g. modality, gender, geographic location, seniority, etc. Maybe add this to the governance document by adding something regarding not only ensuring diversity wrt modality but also diversity.
+Wrt election proceedings we may have people put up a 200 word criteria on how they complement the current steering group in terms of for example modality, gender, geographic location, seniority, and so on.
+Maybe add this to the governance document by adding something regarding not only ensuring diversity wrt modality but also diversity.